DaveParillo/cisc192-reader/src/chapter4/program-development.rst

            If you don't know the values of the parameters, this could be useful, but there is a better answer.
          - [x] returning something

-           This is called stubbing.
+           This is called placekeeping.
 You don't have to return the correct answer, but you do need to return the correct data type.
          - [ ] debugging

            You don't need to debug until after you've written the function.